mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 ##### 19:55

-Emptiness means, original nature of existence is that which exists constantly without any reason.
+Emptiness means, [the] original nature of existence is that which exists constantly without any reason.
 If you say "why do we exist," you have to answer, "we exist to eat," "we exist to work," "we work to live," – whatever you say.
-But, this answer to the question "why" doesn't hit the mark, what the original nature of existence is, because original nature of existence is exactly emptiness.
+But, this answer to the question "why" doesn't hit the mark, what the original nature of existence is, because [the] original nature of existence is exactly emptiness.
 In Buddhism emptiness doesn't mean, always I tell you, not something in vain.
 Emptiness is total dynamic working.
-Original nature of existence is constantly, totally working in dynamism, without leaving any trace, without getting any ideas.
+[The] original nature of existence is constantly, totally working in dynamism, without leaving any trace, without getting any ideas.
 You cannot catch it.
 That is original nature of existence.
 So, if you ask yourself why you exist in this world, why do you exist in this world as American, as Japanese, as a Buddhist, as a Christian - well, we don't understand.
-Of course, you can answer to this question "why," but even though you get answer to this question "why," that answer is not good enough.
-So still there is lots of things you don't understand.
+Of course, you can answer this question "why," but even though you get [an] answer to this question "why," that answer is not good enough.
+Still there [are] lots of things you don't understand.

 Strictly speaking, whatever answer you get to the question "why" you exist in this world as American – before you answer this question, or before you make answer of why, you are already absolute being.
 You already exist.
 No reason.
 Before you make a question, you exist already.
-You have to answer to this question to get answer to this reality, before you may question why.
+You have to answer this question to get [an] answer to this reality, before you may question why.

-If you try to get answer to this question *why*, it means that already you look at yourself objectively, running it through your head, without touching existence itself.
+If you try to get [an] answer to this question *why*, it means that already you look at yourself objectively, running it through your head, without touching existence itself.
 Existence itself has no reason.
 Because before you make answer why, I am Katagiri.
 I am here.
 I am Katagiri already.
 Before I call myself Katagiri, original nature of Katagiri is right now, right here.
 How can I explain this?
 No reason.
 The real nature of Katagiri exists without reason.

 ##### 24:34